 |all-rounder||Any player who can score the most runs and take the most wickets in a match is a great all-rounder.||player skilled at both batting and bowling|

 |bails||A batsman is bowled if the ball hits the stumps and one or both bails fall off.||small pieces of wood that lie on top of the stumps to form the wickets|

-||Don Bradman's Test batting average was just under 100 runs per innings.||the average number of runs a batsman has scored per innings|
+|batting average||Don Bradman's Test batting average was just under 100 runs per innings.||the average number of runs a batsman has scored per innings|

 |boundary||A fielder stands on the boundary to catch the ball and also to stop boundaries from being scored.||1 the perimeter of the ground

 2 shot to the boundary for four or six runs